SalesLoft/data-analyst-exercise/README.md

 1. Please make sure all your files have been placed in the appropriate folders
 2. Compress the exercise in a zip file
-3. Attach and email zipped file to analytics@salesloft.com
+3. Attach and email zipped file to analytics@salesloft.com, please make sure you cc your recruiter on this email as well

 ## SQL Challenge